How to write a CV

 - Whether you have a driving licence and access to a car

-- If you are not a British Citizen, whether there are any restrictions on your employment in the UK
+- If you’re not a British Citizen, whether there are any restrictions on your employment in the UK

 Show your employment history in reverse chronological order.
-Your most recent position should be the one that is covered in most detail.
-List your job title, the employer, dates of your employment and outline your main responsibilities.
-You may also want to state how much you were paid and your reason for leaving.
+With that logic, your most recent position should be the one that is covered in most detail.
+Remember to list your job title, the employer, dates of your employment and outline your main responsibilities.

 For jobs that are less relevant to the role you are applying for, it may be worth simply listing the job title and employer.

-You should list all schools, colleges and specialist courses attended, along with the relevant dates and grades.
-If you leave the grades off, the worst is usually assumed and potential employers will think that you are trying to hide something.
+You should list all schools, colleges, universities and specialist courses attended.
+Keep in mind, you’ll also have to add the relevant dates and grades.
+If you leave the grades off, employers may think that you’re trying to hide something.
+Although, it’s important to note that if you attended further education, employers are far less likely to be interested in your GCSE results.

 Interests and achievements

-This is where you can list any non-employment interests, which is the bit that makes you sound more human.
-Provide details on any hobbies or volunteering work you’ve been involved in.
-If you’ve been abroad for more than a simple beach holiday, it’s worth listing where you’ve been.
+This is where you can list any non-employment hobbies and interests, a.k.a the bit that makes you sound more human.
+Here you should give details on any hobbies or volunteering work that you’ve been involved in.
+And if you’ve been abroad for more than a family holiday or friends trip, it’s defo worth listing where you’ve been.